 … a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.It's funny how it did not change at all since 2016.

-It is a tool built by practitioners, to support the infrastructure as code approach.
-It is an orchestration tool, focused on visibility (execution plans and resource graphs) and change automation, with minimal human interaction required.
+It is a tool built by practitioners to support the infrastructure as code approach.
+An orchestration tool focused on visibility (execution plans and resource graphs) and change automation, with minimal human interaction required.

 One of its assets is the DSL - HashiCorp Configuration Language (HCL).
 In my opinion, it is not a revolution, but an evolution in the right direction.
 Still declarative, but more expressive and, at the same time, more concise than JSON/YAML formats.
 Terraform is internally compatible with the JSON format.
 I will not dive into details because they are extensively covered in the documentation (but in 0.12, you finally have loops, kinda).
 One thing worth pointing out - it is not a complete programming language, and we will talk about it soon as well.

 What struck me the most in 2016, are the inner workings.
-It does not use CloudFormation but the AWS API – which has several consequences.
-It’s impossible to perform a rollback, when something goes crazy.
-The usual workflow is slightly different from the CloudFormation one- first, we need to plan our changes, then we need to review them and decide – should we apply or not.
+It does not use CloudFormation but the AWS API - which has several consequences.
+It’s impossible to perform a rollback when something goes crazy.
+The usual workflow is slightly different from the CloudFormation one- first, we need to plan our changes, then we need to review them and decide whether we should apply.
 With CloudFormation, it is possible to review changes as well.
-However, if everything goes haywire for any reason (and it eventually will – trust me 😱), it will be able to perform a rollback and return to the previous state.
+However, if everything goes haywire for any reason (and it eventually will - trust me 😱), it will be able to perform a rollback and return to the previous state.

 Both tools are highly opinionated.
 I think that many people that use this as an argument against Terraform are wrong.
 Both require and assume an awful lot of things regarding your workflow.
 Both add impedance mismatch and require effort regarding knowledge exchange and learning.